-In this blog post, we’d be mentioning the average category of persons one tends to see in Every lecture class.
+In this blog post, we’d be mentioning the average categories of persons one tends to see in every lecture class.

 1. The Front Dwellers: